 - Anxiously Engaged is designed to be taught by Family Life Educators who have a background in marital relationships and who are trained in the program. - AE can be taught by one instructor, but It can be beneficial to have both a man and a woman teach AE together-ideally a married couple, although this is not required.
 It is good for AE students to see the modeling of a healthy marriage. - If you are married and AE trained, you could train your spouse to teach with you.
-Additionally, you could train a married, opposite-gender co-facilitator. - Unmarried individuals can train and offer AE.
-In these situations, we encourage you to have a married, opposite-gender co-facilitator.
+Additionally, you could train a married, opposite-gender co-facilitator. - Unmarried individuals can train and offer AE. - In any case, make sure that you talk about your qualifications and why you are a family life expert!
+You should mention your degree, that you are certified in AE, and any other relevant experience.